 General Makeup Tips for Travel

 Avoid bringing makeup for travel that is powdery.
 It’s very likely to break.
 I speak from experience.
 In my first week of backpacking, my bronzer AND my eyeshadow broke all over my bag.
 My cream blush, however, is perfectly fine!
 Always bring non-powdery products whenever possible.
 I’ve since picked up a cream eyeshadow palette and it’s been fantastic.

 If you do bring powdery makeup, package them together in one palette.
 You can buy empty magnetic palettes from Amazon and easily re-pot your eyeshadows, blushes and bronzers into one handy dandy little travel palette.
 I had one at home I used every day for doing my makeup on the train on my way to work!
 But be careful – too much movement can send your carefully re-packaged powders flying and give you a mess to clean up (again, speaking from traumatizing experience here).

 Don’t bring anything that could be ruined by heat or altitude changes.
 If something is likely to explode during a flight, leave it at home.
 If rapidly cooling and heating up might affect the product or its packaging, leave it at home.
 Or better yet, repackage it into something more resilient!

 Don’t be afraid to repackage your favorite beauty products.
 I use lightweight, small travel containers for most of my travel products.
 Don’t be afraid to repot an eyeshadow, put some face cream in a tiny tub, or squeeze your moisturizer or conditioner into a fresh tube.

 Do not assume you’ll always have a mirror when you travel.
 Looking at you, hostel bathrooms.
 Bring a compact mirror of your own just in case, like this one.

 Multi-tasking makeup is your friend.
 Sometimes makeup for travel has to do a little more than usual.
-Whether it’s a tinted moisturizer or BB cream to act as moisturizer/sunscreen/foundation, or something a little bit less conventional, go ahead and get creative with your makeup for travel!
+Whether it’s a tinted moisturizer (this is my fave) or BB cream to act as moisturizer/sunscreen/foundation, or something a little bit less conventional, go ahead and get creative with your makeup for travel!